Kikobeats/git-authors-cli/README.md

 ![](demo.png)

-> Print all contributors and add it into package.json
+> Detects your project contributors and add it into your `package.json`.

+Add credits for people that help you ship code is important, but it is a task easy to forget.
+This tool makes it easy to integrate as part of your release process, so your contributors are always up to date ✨.

 ## Install